 Ribo-Zero kits remove ribosomal RNA (rRNA) using a hybridization/bead capture procedure that selectively binds rRNA species using biotinylated capture probes.
 The probe:rRNA hybrid is then captured by magnetic beads and removed using a magnet, leaving the desired rRNA-depleted RNA in solution.

 Follow the protocol as described in the reference guide for your kit.
-The procedures require frequenent and complete mixing for successful rRNA removal.
+The procedures require frequent and complete mixing for successful rRNA removal.

 The appropriate volume of removal solution depends on the amount of total RNA input.
 Accurately quantify the amount of RNA and see the kit refence guide for instructions on determining the correct volume of solution.

-The magnetic beads must be at room temperature before washing.
-After washing, the beads must be kept at room temperature for use in rRNA removal.
+The magnetic beads must be at room temperature before they are used in wash steps.
+After the wash, keep beads at room temperature for use in rRNA removal.

 If frozen, the magnetic beads do not work.
 Confirm that the beads were not frozen when they arrived in the lab, and that they were properly stored at 2°C to 8°C.